raoul2000/js-playground/example-scraper/miner/README.md

   "paragraphs" : ["body > div.post > p"]
 }
 ```
 This is possible because the default type *text* is appropriate for these 2 properties.
-The addresses property can't be extract using the short notation.
+The *addresses* property can't be extract using the short notation.

 #### Single Object

 Let's extract the first post and retrieve its title and list of paragraphs.
-Note that the `selector` of *title* and *text* properties is **relative to the parent selector** (here : "body > div.list > div.post").
+Note that the `selector` of *title* and *text* properties is **relative to the parent selector** (here : `body > div.list > div.post`).

 ```json
 {